AnonymerNiklasistanonym/RaspiForBeginners/README.md

 DISCLAIMER:
 To get this working  you first need a fast home network connection (at my place over old telephone lines and two routers and then over 5Ghz Wi-Fi to the Amazon Fire TV Stick I have around 80mbps).
 And because even the Pi has it's limits you need to accept that it cannot deliver many files to many users at the same time and also not big files to one person at a time.
-For me music, video and picture streaming was no problem, but a 4K video file of the Blender demo video "Tears of Steel" @6,27 GB could not be streamed because a low connection (which was a mix of the *bad* home network bandwidth and the rather *slow* Pi).
-As long as you be in my range of hardware 1080p videos shouldn't be a problem for you and music/picture streaming should work great too.
+For me music, video and picture streaming was no problem, but a 4K video file of the Blender demo video "Tears of Steel" @6,27 GB could not be streamed (which was the case because of a mix of the *bad* home network bandwidth - but the main reason was I think the rather *slow* Pi).
+As long as you are in my range of hardware 1080p videos shouldn't be a problem for you and music/picture streaming should work great too.

 # 10. Automated tasks scheduler (`cron `)